RhiRobson/Harry-Potter-Quiz-Game/README.md

 Technologies used: JavaScript, HTML, CSS <br>

 Next steps: Planned future enhancements (stretch goals). <br>
-I would have loked to have had color changing in the button boxes to indicate correct and incoorect choices. <br>
+I would have liked to have had color changing in the button boxes to indicate correct and incoorect choices. <br>
+I think an improvement would also to be have a reset button rather than just refreshing the web-page. <br>
 I would also look to enhance the game by having more questions per level as well as different varieties of questions, such as pictures and audio files. <br>